Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 We are using some fancy new keywords, if, elif (pythonese for else if), and else.

 After our `if`{: .smolcode} keyword, we put a conditional statement.
 We're interested to know whether or not something is true.
-In this case, we are doing a comparison using '=='.
+In this case, we are doing a comparison using `==`{: .smolcode}.
 Note that when we want to check for equality, we use TWO equal signs.
 One equal sign is for assigning variables!
 So, if the user puts their name as 'max', we take a special action, and print out 'Weirdo'.
 If it isn't max, we check to see if it is 'jax'.